-Parm is Managing Director of Tamita Singapore Advisors and serves as a non-executive director of Yell (fka Hibu) and the Financial and General Purposes Committee of the University of Warwick.
+Parm is Managing Director of Tamita Singapore Advisors and the Financial and General Purposes Committee of the University of Warwick.

 Parm believes that leadership excellence comes from within and so focuses on building self-awareness.
 In a busy life slowing down and reflecting before acting can be a powerful tool in generating long term sustainable results.
 Developing the ability to absorb and appreciate one’s environment is key to reaching a state of heightened awareness and performance.

 Parm has chaired Wind Hellas, JPI Media, Merapar Holdings and dataffirm, been a non-executive director of Central European Media Enterprises, Eircom and Yell and spent seven years as CEO of Unitymedia in Germany.
 He is an accomplished Chair and independent Non-Executive Director principally of private companies in the international telecoms, media and technology industry.